lmjohns3/theanets/docs/quickstart.rst

 arguments typically specify hyperparameters of the algorithm like the learning rate and so forth.

-The available training methods are described in :ref:`training-gradient-methods` and :ref:`training-other-methods`; here we've specified :class:`Nesterov's Accelerated Gradient <theanets.trainer.NAG>`, a type of stochastic gradient descent with momentum.
+The available training methods are described in :ref:`training-available-trainers`; here we've specified Nesterov's Accelerated Gradient, a type of stochastic gradient descent with momentum.

 Visualizing features
 --------------------